bbread123/QuizCreator/README.md

 # QuizOrganizor
-for organizing quizzes in traditional style in Nepalese schools
+for organizing quizzes in traditional style in Nepali schools

 To run the executable file:
 ```